range-of-motion/budget/README.md

 * * * * * cd /path/to/budget/ && php artisan schedule:run >> 2>&1
 ```

 It's best to make sure this command is run with the user that runs budget (eg. www-data)

+## Dependencies

+* For `twemoji-flags.css` &rarr; download the latest over [here](https://github.com/range-of-motion/twemoji-flags)
+* For `fontawesome/all.min.js` &rarr; download v4 over [here](https://fontawesome.com/v4.7.0/get-started/?utm_source=fontawesome4.7#modal-download).
+Some icons are Pro-Only and are only included in Font Awesome v5.

 ## Contact